broadinstitute/cromwell/docs/optimizations/FileLocalization.md

 ## Scope

+The 'localization_optional' optimization can be applied to a task's individual input declarations containing files, specifically `File` and `File?` values and any complex types containing them.
-The 'localization_optional' optimization applies to `File` and `File?` inputs on `task`s.
-It allows you to save time and money by identifying `File` inputs which do not need to be localized for the task to succeed.
+It allows you to save time and money by identifying files which do not need to be localized for the task to succeed.

 ## Condition

 The optimization signals to Cromwell that a task has been written in such a way that:

- * The task **will work** if Cromwell does localize the specified file input
+ * The task **will work** if Cromwell does localize the specified file inputs
    * For example if a file is localized for a local dockerized execution environment.

 **And**: